buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.3.0 =
+ * Allow lightbox for all media type(document lightbox may not work on local installs).
+ * Improved lightbox for mobile devices.
+ * Include galleries with 'logged in' status on directory too.
+ * Better Activity upload:- Disable post button when media is still loading.
+ * Enable lightbox on activity comment.
+Opens a better lightbox.
+ * Allow opening gallery/media in lightbox from any link with proper data attributes.
+ * Allow resetting MediaPres settings to default.
+ * Improved upload, hardened tests for status and type.
+ * On Create Gallery, make sure to test for supported status/type and component enable state.
+ * Display storage stats for groups too.
+ * Add close button in the lightbox.
+ * Display media title in the lightbox.
+ * Changed default sitewide gallery slug to 'site-gallery' and sitewide archive to 'sitewide-galleries'.
+Please feel free to change it.
+ * Fix:- Empty activity on single page.
+ * Fix:- Media reordering on the mobile devices.
+ * Fix:- Crop notice.
+ * Fix:- Lightbox showing only 10 images.
+ * Note:- There are change sin the activity media list template.
+If you are overriding it, please consider updating.

 = 1.2.0 =
  * Security Fix:- Unauthorized users should not be able to bulk update media.